-Since 2006, One Acre Fund has grown into a leading agricultural resource for farmers in Eastern and Southern Africa: we are now working with over 600,000 farming families and are on track to reach more than 1 million by 2020.
+Since 2006, One Acre Fund has grown into a leading agricultural resource for farmers in Eastern and Southern Africa: we are now working with more than 1 million smallholder farmers in ten countries.
 At the heart of this work is our field team: the 6,000 local leaders who work directly with farmers year-round to improve their harvests.

 We sat down with Leonce to talk about his job and interest in agricultural development.